meshcloud/meshcloud-docs/docs/administration.delete-tenants.md

 #### Performing deletions in the cloud platform

+> If you have the Open Service Broker marketplace experience enabled, the OSB Marketplace tenants are automatically approved and deleted.

 meshStack can also delete the underlying cloud tenant if desired.

 This also is defined in the Landing Zone.
 It can be enabled or disabled by (un)checking the